NHSDigital/dtos-communication-management/tests/README.md

 ---

-This test plan reflects the current implementation and structure of the test suite.
+This test strategy reflects the current implementation and structure of the test suite.